zerodevx/static-sitemap-cli/README.md

 #### Ignore some files

 The `-i` flag allows multiple entries.
 By default, it's set to the `["404.html"]`.
-You can change the glob ignore patterns to suit your use-case like so:
+Change the glob ignore patterns to suit your use-case like so:

 ```
 $ sscli ... -i '404.html' '**/ignore/**' 'this/other/specific/file.html'